cbcb/limnoria-URLpreview/README.md

-This is plugin for the [Limnoria IRC Bot](https://github.com/ProgVal/Limnoria).
-It looks for URLs posted in the channel and responds with a preview of the content.
+This is a plugin for the [Limnoria IRC Bot](https://github.com/ProgVal/Limnoria).
+It looks for URLs posted in the channel and responds with a preview of the linked content.

-# Supported Previewers
+## Bundled Previewers

-## Generic
+### Generic

 This is the previewer for everything that hasn't a specific previewer.
 It assumes the URL points to an HTML document and searches for tags